LowPolygons/RUI-Library/README.md

 ## TRSSH
-A program used to SSH onto a remote server, and provide easy tools to navigate around that session, and provide uploading and downloading functionality all in one place
+A program used to SSH onto a remote server (currently only supporting Username/Password authentication) , and provide easy tools to navigate around that session, and provide uploading and downloading functionality all in one place

 ### Recommended Setup
 #### (If you have Rust and Cargo installed)